It may have been your decision or you may have been forced to downsize. Maybe you were switching cities. Regardless, you might need temporary storage.

 6. Pack Clothes For Storage

 Discover how you can pack your clothes for storage.
-Clothing is typically placed in storage one of the most often, particularly when it comes to seasonal clothing.
+Clothing is typically placed in storage, particularly when it comes to seasonal clothing.

 - Clothing should be stored in hanging garment bags or in wardrobe boxes.
 In this way, they will not get wrinkled, dusty, or damaged by mold.